Goolwa North

 Goolwa North lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch projections for Goolwa North are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, SA State Government's Regional/LGA projections by age category, released in 2023 using 2021 data, are adopted with adjustments made employing weighted aggregation methods from LGA to SA2 levels.
-According to these projections, the suburb is expected to expand by 153 persons to reach a total population of around 1,785 by 2041, reflecting an overall reduction of 3.8% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023.
+These projections indicate an above median population growth for national regional areas, with Goolwa North expected to expand by 208 persons to reach a total of 2,012 people by 2041.
+This reflects a gain of 10.9% over the 16-year period.

 Frequently Asked Questions - Population